DistillKac: Few-Step Image Generation via Damped Wave Equations¶

 Key Findings¶

-- Absolute FID values remain below EDM (1.79) and iCT (2.46), indicating that the base Kac flow model's fitting capacity requires further improvement
+- Absolute FID values are currently higher than EDM (1.79) or iCT (2.46), suggesting the base Kac flow model capability needs further improvement.

 Highlights & Insights¶

-- PDE-Level Innovation: Extending generative models from parabolic PDEs (Fokker-Planck) to hyperbolic PDEs (damped wave equation) represents a fundamental paradigm shift.
-The taxonomy in Table 1 — mapping three PDE classes (parabolic/elliptic/hyperbolic) to three families of generative models — is highly illuminating.
+- PDE Innovation: Expanding generative models from parabolic PDEs (Fokker-Planck) to hyperbolic PDEs (damped wave equation) is a fundamental paradigm shift.

 Limitations & Future Work¶

-- Validation is limited to small-scale datasets (CIFAR-10, CelebA-64); experiments on ImageNet or high-resolution benchmarks are absent
+- Validation is limited to small-scale datasets (CIFAR-10, CelebA-64); lacks ImageNet or high-resolution experiments.

-- The speed bound \(c\) and damping rate \(\lambda\) of the Kac process require tuning, increasing the hyperparameter burden
+- Hyperparameters like speed bound \(c\) and damping rate \(\lambda\) require tuning.

-- Comparison with consistency models (iCT, sCT) is insufficiently comprehensive
+- Comparison with consistency models (iCT, sCT) is not exhaustive.

 Related Work & Insights¶